-VOCs aren’t one specific thing–VOC (volatile organic compound) is an umbrella term used to describe any organic chemical that evaporates easily at room temperature.
+VOCs aren’t one specific thing — VOC (volatile organic compound) is an umbrella term used to describe any organic chemical that evaporates easily at room temperature.
+Although VOC pollution is typically invisible, it can affect your health in a variety of ways.

 A straightforward answer: any organic chemical that evaporates easily at room temperature is in the air you breathe.
 In fact, there’s a very high chance you’re breathing in VOCs right now.

-It turns out VOCs are everywhere: in paint, cleaning supplies, common household products, adhesives–even cribs and other furniture.
+It turns out there are many sources of VOCs in your home.
+VOCs are emitted by paint, cleaning supplies, common household products, building materials, furniture, and more.
 You may even be unintentionally increasing the number of VOCs in your air just by doing the things you love, like burning scented candles or buying your favorite products in bulk.

 If it’s starting to sound like VOCs aren’t very regulated, you’re on the right track.
 The Environmental Protection Agency (EPA) regulates VOCs in our drinking water and outdoor air, and Occupational Safety and Health Administration (OSHA) regulates VOCs in the workplace.
-But, there is no government agency currently dedicated to protecting us from VOCs in non-industrial indoor air–our homes. (quote callout)
+But, there is no government agency currently dedicated to protecting us from VOCs in non-industrial indoor air--our homes.

 The truth is it’s impossible to completely eradicate VOCs from your home.
 But before you start panicking, let us help.
 There are plenty of quick fixes you can make to clean up the air in your home.

 - Ventilate, ventilate, ventilate.
-If you’re using a scented candle, a space heater, painting, or cleaning, crack a window.
+If you’re using a scented candle, a space heater, painting, or cleaning, crack a window and consider investing in an air purifier.
 If you’re cooking, use the fan on your range hood.

 - Avoid buying pressed wood furniture and consider buying at least some antique furniture, which has had plenty of time for VOCs to off-gas.
 You can also look for furniture with Greenguard certification.

-- Be choosy about the items you purchase for your home. common household and cosmetic products for VOC levels.
+- Be choosy about the items you purchase for your home.
+Green cleaning products tend to release less harmful chemicals than traditional non-green alternatives.
 If you buy products in bulk, store extra products outdoors or in your garage.

 - Get VOC-absorbing plants like English ivy or Boston fern.
 A single plant isn’t likely to make much of a dent in VOC levels — you’ll want one or two plants per 100 square feet.